lastweek/lastweek.github.io/docs/notes/MLIR.md

 > "Sec 4.2: The client then constructs a device location-agnostic PATHWAYS intermediate representation (IR) for the program, expressed as a custom MLIR (Lattner et al., 2021) dialect.
 The IR is progressively “lowered” via a series of standard compiler passes, which eventually output a low-level representation that includes the physical device locations.
 This low-level program takes into account the network connectivity between physical devices and includes operations to transfer outputs from a source computation shard to the locations of its destination shards, including scatter and gather operations when a data exchange is required."

+### Example 8: DAPHNE, CIDR22

+[DAPHNE](https://daphne-eu.eu/) is an extensive open framework that unites ML, HPC, and data management workloads.
+It uses MLIR to build operators and data representations (e.g., tensor, matrix).

+### Example 9: LingoDB, VLDB22

+[LingoDB](https://www.vldb.org/pvldb/vol15/p2389-jungmair.pdf) is quite interesting.
+I don't have enough knowledge to understand the paper well.
+But it appears to co-design database's query optimizer and underlying operators.
+The query optimizations are implemented as MLIR passes.

 ### Misc